Doctors accuse government of acting ‘in bad faith’ over NHS pay talks

 Sign up for the View from Westminster email for expert analysis straight to your inbox Get our free View from Westminster email

-Doctors have accused the government of acting in "bad faith" during pay negotiations after the health secretary claimed doctors had walked away from talks.
+Doctors have accused the government of acting in “bad faith” during pay negotiations after the health secretary claimed medics had walked away from talks.

 Steve Barclay said in a television interview on Sunday morning that the parties were “in the middle of discussing” issues and that “it was the junior doctors suddenly who walked away”.